EAL supports Select Committee report

 ‘We will continue to work tirelessly to help industry and education move forward together for the benefit of all.”

 “EAL has always worked closely with employers to ensure its qualifications meet their needs and the needs of learners.
-The government’s apprenticeship reforms are taking this policy national, spearheaded by the Trailblazer scheme.
+The government’s apprenticeship reforms are taking this policy nationally, spearheaded by the Trailblazer scheme.
 This is helping to cement apprenticeships’ key role in the economic future of the country.”

 “Trailblazers are seeing employers, awarding organisations and professional institutes working together to set new standards for apprenticeships to meet skills needs, increasing the value of the vocational pathway, ensuring learners are getting a better deal from their education and the best possible start to their careers.”

-“We welcome this report and stand ready to continue to play our part in supporting all moves to improve participation in apprenticeships and ensure the qualifications we provide, in close consultation with our employers, are robust and fit-for purpose to meet industry needs.”
+“We welcome this report and stand ready to continue to play our part in supporting all moves to improve participation in apprenticeships and ensure the qualifications we provide, in close consultation with our employers, are robust and fit-for-purpose to meet industry needs.”

 The announcement comes just days after the biggest ever survey of apprentices by the Industry Apprentice Council, founded and funded by EAL and sponsored by the Institute of the Motor Industry, revealed a continued catastrophic failure of schools and colleges to provide adequate advice on apprenticeships and other vocational opportunities.